Spectroscopic Tomography: A First Weak Lensing Detection Using Spectroscopic Redshifts Only: INTRODUCTION

 Because the majority of weak lensing studies make use only of photometric redshifts, there are increasingly sophisticated photometric approaches to the problems of contamination (both of the background galaxy sample and of the mass from superposition) and calibration of the photometric redshifts (e.g. \citealp{Medezinski07, Mandelbaum10, Applegate14, Hoekstra15, Umetsu16}).
 These techniques have led to steadily improving limits on systematic biases.
 Oddly, there has been no previous attempt to use a nearby cluster to measure the weak lensing signal based solely on a dense spectroscopic survey.

 Our dense redshift survey of A2029 includes more than 5000 galaxies within $40\arcmin$ of the cluster center; the redshift survey is essentially complete to $r = 20.5$.
 For the first time, we detect the cluster weak lensing signal.
 Although the uncertainty in the mass calibration is large given the relatively smaller number of background galaxies with spectroscopic redshifts, the cluster mass we derive depends only on known geometric factors and does not depend on any external distance calibration.
 Furthermore, the set of weakly lensed sources contains no cluster members.
-Spectroscopy enables the use of all background galaxies in contrast with approaches that only include photometric sources fainter than a fiducial limit.
 A2029 is a very rich system; the redshift survey robustly identifies cluster members.
 We use these members to make two tests of potential weak lensing systematics.
-In particular, we show that the B-mode (curl-like) shear signal from the cluster galaxies is consistent with zero at all projected distances from the cluster center.
-The ``shear" signal from the cluster galaxies is also consistent (within $1\sigma$) with zero for cluster galaxies within $13\arcmin$ of the cluster center.
-This absence of observed shear shows that there is no preferred orientation of cluster galaxies in agreement with \citet{Sifon15} and \citet{Lin17}.
-The absence of a B-mode is also a test of systematics in the treatment of the point-spread function for the relatively bright objects we consider.

 The A2029 system provides a measure of the weak lensing-induced ellipticity as a function of redshift (the ``tomographic" shear signal).
 We base the measurement exclusively on sources with spectroscopically measured redshifts.
 Although the uncertainties in the measure are large, the observed behavior is consistent with previously published mass estimates for A2029 \citep{Sohn19a}.